notaryproject/specifications/specs/signature-envelope-jws.md

 ## JWS Payload

-The JWS envelope contains a [Notary Project signature payload](./signature-specification.md#payload).
+The JWS envelope contains the [Notary signature payload](./signature-specification.md#payload).

-Example of the Notary Project signature payload
+Example of the Notary signature payload

 ```jsonc
 {